Chronic hand eczema

 - Inflammation of the finger pads

-The following questions may help to discover the cause of a person’s hand eczema:
+The following questions may help identify the cause of the hand eczema:

 - During which activities or during contact with which substances does the eczema improve or get worse?